 Banks and financial institutions must comply with the Bank Secrecy Act (BSA) in the US.
 In addition, the UK has instituted the Proceeds of Crime Act (POCA), while the EU has put in place the Anti-Money Laundering Directives (AMLD).
 All of these regulations are consistent with the guidance provided by the intergovernmental organization, the Financial Action Task Force (FATF).

 By complying with these regulations, financial institutions can help prevent financial crimes such as fraud, money laundering, and the financing of terrorist activity.
+On top of this, teams can optimize operations and reduce false positives.
 Compliance generally falls into detecting suspicious activity, investigation, and reporting to the appropriate government entity.

 Solutions for Fighting Financial Crime